 I sincerely thank Sri Balai Chandra Chakrabarti IAS (retd.), my friend since 1960, for making many corrections to the article.
 His family and my extended family, which includes my brothers and nephews, have been very close ever since he visited our house in Bangalore in 1996.
 At that time he was the head of the vigilance department of West Bengal.
 Mandra and I went to his residence in Salt Lake sometime later and found to our surprise that, unlike an apartment of such an important official, his was very simply furnished with a black and white TV.
 We were overwhelmed by the spontaneous welcome of his wife Chhabi and him.
 He used to travel to our house in Salt Lake either on his bicycle or by bus.
-He mixed freely with younger members of our family and helped them to settle in our new house in Salt Lake and get the children of my nephew Asok admitted in a good school.
+He mixed freely with younger members of our family and helped them to settle in our new house in Salt Lake.
 He has been always a leader in his group, keeps close contact with his friends and it appears that his circle of friends keeps on increasing with the inclusion of younger people.
 I cannot resist reproducing an epilogue that he has written for this article.